amdonatusprince/medibloc-klaytn/README.md

 This is an original work by our team.
 We build on top of the following tooling:

 - React (For the frontend)
-- Wagmi (For interacting with the Toronet Blockchain)
+- Wagmi (For interacting with the Klaytn Baobab Blockchain)
 - Solidity (For smart contract scripting)

 # Useful Resources